AyanMaity435601/Employee_Attrition/README.md

 Here we used several machine learning classification model to see whether an employee will leave his/her job or not.
 In the '.ipynb' file I have evaluated a brief exploratory data analysis on this dataset and then developed various machine learning models.

-##### we have read out some papers to do this... papers are given in the 'papers' folder
+##### we have read out some papers to do this project...
+Papers are given in the 'papers' folder...
+Further we have to tune our model to get good results on this data

 # Contributors